-Install and align the lower parts to be processed and establish benchmarks.
-The method adopts manual incremental movement, continuous movement or hand wheel to move the machine.
+Install and align the lower spare parts to be processed and establish benchmarks.
+The method adopts manual incremental movement, continuous movement or handwheel to move the machine tool.
 Align the starting point to the beginning of the program, and set the tool benchmark.

-Let's not think that a CNC machine can do all the work.
-Why do manufacturers divide CNC machines into so many types, in order to be able to process different materials professionally.
-If you buy a CNC mill to carve bakelite, or buy a certain large industrial CNC machine to cut small crafts, it will not only waste a lot of money but also have a bad effect.
-Similarly, if you buy a desktop CNC machine for home door making, it may not work properly at all.
+A computer-controlled machine tool cannot do all the work.
+In order to be able to process different materials professionally, the manufacturers classify them into many types.
+If you buy a mill to carve bakelite, or buy a certain large industrial kit to cut small crafts, it will not only waste a lot of money but also have a bad effect.
+Similarly, if you buy a desktop kit for home door making, it may not work properly at all.
 So before you buy, you must communicate clearly with the salesperson to let him know your purpose, including the size of the workpiece, the material of the workpiece, the machining effect and so on.

-For example: the first purchase of an advertising sign shop, which is mainly used to produce three-dimensional character light plates, crystal characters, two-color plates, badges and more, you should choose professional hobby CNC machines for advertising with custom configurations.
-If the two-color board is processed, it is necessary to configure a floating cutter head, so as to ensure the consistency of the lettering depth when carving on the large-format two-color board.
-If you need turning on wood, you should choose a CNC lathe machine for woodturning.
-If you are mainly used for mold making, you must choose a CNC milling machine, and then determine the model of the CNC mill according to the size of your milling.
-If the material to be processed is mainly graphite, you must buy a CNC mill dedicated to graphite, because the protection level of ordinary CNC machines is not enough, which will cause damage or even paralysis of the machine.
-Therefore, you must choose professional CNC machines according to your own CNC machining plans and projects.
+If you need to cut a sign in your advertising shop, you should buy professional hobby kits with custom configurations.
+If you need to turn wood, you should buy a lathe machine for woodworking.
+If it is used for mold making, you need a milling machine, and then determine the model of the mill according to the size of your milling project.
+If it is used to cut metal, you should buy a plasma cutter, or a laser cutter with fiber laser source.
+If the material to be milled is graphite, you must choose a mill dedicated to graphite, because the protection level of ordinary machine tools is not enough, which will cause damage or even paralysis.
+Therefore, you should buy professional machine tools according to your own business plans and projects.